Get-authlib-injector.md

 Introduction

-• Provide tools for modifying Minecraft to use a custom Yggdrasil service.
+• Provide tools to modify Minecraft so it can use custom Yggdrasil authentication services.

-• Provide technical specifications for custom Yggdrasil server implementations and launchers using custom Yggdrasil services.
+• Provide technical specifications for custom Yggdrasil servers and launchers that use custom Yggdrasil services.

-• Provide a unified login experience outside of Mojang's official system for players.
+• Provide players with a unified non-Mojang login experience outside the game.

-• Players can use any launcher that implements this specification to log in to any Yggdrasil service that implements the specification.
+• Players can use any launcher implementing this specification to log in to any Yggdrasil service implementing this specification.

-This project will provide detailed documentation on all APIs and also define some APIs that do not belong to Yggdrasil.
-This is done to simplify the process of specifying a Yggdrasil service: you only need to provide the URL of the corresponding Yggdrasil service to use it.
+This project documents all APIs in detail and also defines some APIs that are not part of vanilla Yggdrasil.
+This is intended to minimize the setup required for a designated Yggdrasil service: in most cases, you only need to provide the service URL.

-If you are a Yggdrasil server developer, launcher developer, or interested in this project, please watch this project to stay updated on the latest developments of the specifications.
+If you are a Yggdrasil server developer, launcher developer, or interested in this project, please watch this repository to track the latest spec updates.

 • yggdrasil-mock

-• A reference implementation of the Yggdrasil server specification and test cases for Yggdrasil APIs.
+• Reference implementation of the Yggdrasil server specification and test cases for Yggdrasil APIs.

 • BMCLAPI